-This book examines the analyst’s experiences and traits, demonstrating the impact they have on theory-building and technique.
-Arguing that choice of theory and interventions are unconsciously shaped by clinicians’ early experiences, this book argues for greater self-awareness, self-acceptance and open dialogue as a corrective.
+This book closely examines the analyst’s early experiences and character traits, demonstrating the impact they have on theory building and technique.
+Arguing that choice of theory and interventions are unconsciously shaped by clinicians’ early experiences, this book argues for greater self-awareness, self-acceptance, and open dialogue as a corrective.

 Linking the analyst’s early childhood experiences to ongoing vulnerabilities reflected in theory and practice, this book favors an approach that focuses on feedback and confrontation, as well as empathic understanding and acceptance.
-Essential to this task are analysts’ motivations for doing treatment and the gratifications they naturally seek.
-Maroda asserts that an enduring blind spot arises from clinicians’ need to deny what they are personally seeking from the analytic process, including the need to rescue and be rescued.
-She seeks to remove the guilt and shame associated with these motivations, encouraging clinicians to embrace both their own humanity and their patients’, rather than seeking to transcend them.
-Providing a new perspective on how analysts work, this book explores the topics of enactment, mirror neurons and therapeutic action through the lens of the analyst’s early experiences and resulting personality structure.
+Essential to this task, and a thesis that runs through the book, are analysts’ motivations for doing treatment and the gratifications they naturally seek.
+Maroda asserts that an enduring blind spot arises from clinicians’ ongoing need to deny what they are personally seeking from the analytic process, including the need to rescue and be rescued.
+She equally seeks to remove the guilt and shame associated with these motivations, encouraging clinicians to embrace both their own humanity and their patients’, rather than seeking to transcend them.
+Providing a new perspective on how analysts work, this book explores the topics of enactment, mirror neurons, and therapeutic action through the lens of the analyst’s early experiences and resulting personality structure.
 Maroda confronts the analyst’s tendencies to favor harmony over conflict, passivity over active interventions, and viewing the patient as an infant rather than an adult.

 Exploring heretofore unexamined issues of the psychology of the analyst or therapist offers the opportunity to generate new theoretical and technical perspectives.
-As such, this book will be invaluable to experienced psychodynamic therapists and students, as well as teachers of theory and practice.
+As such, this book will be invaluable to experienced psychodynamic therapists and students and trainees alike, as well as teachers of theory and practice.

 Table of Contents

-Part I-The Analyst as a Person 1.
+Introduction Part I The Analyst as a Person 1.
 The analyst’s early experiences 2.
 Managing the analyst’s needs 3.
-The analyst’s narcissistic vulnerability Part II--The Analyst as Clinician 4.
+The analyst’s narcissistic vulnerability Part II The Analyst as Clinician 4.
 Conflict and negative countertransference 5.
 Deconstructing enactment 6.
 Myths about empathy and mirror neurons 7.
-Therapeutic action
+Therapeutic action Conclusion

 'Karen Maroda’s new book is a tour de force.
 It is a remarkably candid discussion of the analyst’s vulnerability and the current controversies in psychoanalytic theory and practice.
 The author’s scope of knowledge is impressive.
 She openly discusses her own struggles with vulnerability and fully acknowledges that no analyst is free from narcissism.
 This refreshing candor is present in every chapter as she examines the various theories of therapeutic action.
 I highly recommend it to all psychotherapists.
 It will be a standard for years to come.'